parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 However, if you do not agree with the decision because the information provided was not understood correctly or you feel it is not a true reflection of your condition, you have a right to appeal.
 The DVLA decision letter will outline the details of who you can contact.
 You will need to give the reasons why you feel the original decision was wrong.

 You may need to have a new medical examination or driving assessment in order for the DVLA to reconsider their decision.
 If you do not agree with their second decision you have a right to appeal to the magistrates’ court.
 This appeal must be made within 6 months from when the license was taken away or refused.
 You must inform the DVLA that you will be appealing to the court.
-For more information please read the Legal Matters [LINK] document.
+For more information please read the <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">\_Legal Matters_</a> page.

 ### Summary of the decision making process